 3.4 Delight phase (Customers to Promoters)

-Now we’ve successfully attracted strangers to our site to turn them into visitors, converted those visitors into leads and nurtured our relationship with them in order to close them into customers, we’re done, right?
+Now we’ve successfully attracted strangers to our site to turn them into visitors, converted those visitors into leads, and nurtured our relationship with them to close them into customers; we’re done, right?

 Wrong!
 Just because they’ve become a customer does not mean that your relationship with them is over!

-In fact, you have a great opportunity sitting in front of you with people who have become customers.
+You have an excellent opportunity to sit in front of you with people who have become customers.
 Your goal in the delight phase is to turn them into promoters.

 Promoters are the people who talk about your company to their friends and family.
-They’re the people who come back to continue purchasing from you and spur other purchases through their network.
+They’re the people who return to continue purchasing from you and spur other purchases through their network.

-The good news here is that a lot of the tactics you used in the previous stages are also valuable tactics for the delight stage though you might need to use them slightly differently.
+The good news here is that many of the tactics you used in the previous stages are also valuable tactics for the delight stage though you might need to use them slightly differently.

 Delight phase Tactics: